carms-ng/pathwaves/content/home/home.en.md

   description: Canadian musicians working in all genres, from all geographies, of
-    all origins, at all stages of their careers (emerging, mid-career, and established), and especially members from underrepresented communities, including, but not limited to, BIPOC, 2SLGBTQ+, newcomers, and People with Disabilities, are invited to apply.
+    all origins, at all stages of their careers (emerging, mid-career, and established), and especially members from underrepresented communities, including, but not limited to, Black and Indigenous People, People of Colour, 2SLGBTQ+, newcomers, and People with Disabilities, are invited to apply.
 sectionForth:
   leftComponent:
     description: >-